-1.3 Summary of the CfP
+1.3 Summary of this CfP

 This CfP solicits basic research proposals for the conduct of space science observations and subsequent analysis of the resultant scientific data from the Chandra X-ray Observatory (CXO).
-The CfP also solicits proposals for research that makes use of publicly available archived Chandra data and for theoretical and modeling studies related to the Chandra mission.
 The primary goal of the Chandra mission is the investigation of the nature and physics of astronomical objects as revealed through their X-ray emission.

-1.3.1 Types of Science Research Proposals
+1.3.1 Types of Science Research Proposals for this CfP

 - General Observing Projects (GO): new Chandra observations, generally (but not limited to) requiring less than 400 ksec of observing time (regardless of the number of objects observed) - Large and Very Large Projects (LPs and VLPs): new Chandra observations requiring 400-1000 ksec (LP) or > 1 Msec (VLP) of observing time and designated as LP/VLP by the PI.
-There are no other limits to the requested exposure time of an LP/VLP or to the number of targets. - Target of Opportunity (TOO): projects that are triggered by the occurrence of an anticipated transient astrophysical phenomenon (e.g., a supernova). - Joint Observing Projects: projects that require multi-wavelength data taken by Chandra and one or more other facilities (Chapter 5). - Archival Research Projects that use data from the Chandra archives, or the Chandra Source Catalog. - Theory/Modeling Projects that seek to better understand and interpret the data that have been taken with Chandra, or that seek to determine what new observations might be taken to test a hypothesis.
+There are no other limits to the requested exposure time of an LP/VLP or to the number of targets. - Target of Opportunity (TOO): projects that are triggered by the occurrence of an anticipated transient astrophysical phenomenon (e.g., a supernova). - Joint Observing Projects: projects that require multi-wavelength data taken by Chandra and one or more other facilities (Chapter 5).